Just Get Over It

 Moving day came and all the things I wanted were delivered and placed in my new rental home.
 The small, two-bedroom home was a fraction of the size of the four-bedroom dream home I had left.
 I was unemployed, down to my last nickel, and felt utterly alone, even though I had my son with me half the time.

-I post about my dogs on Facebook and Instagram because they mean so much to me.
 I don’t know what I would have done if I hadn’t had my Golden retriever Duffy with me during this time.
 He was my rock, my comfort, my best friend.
 I cried many times into his fur.
 He was always there for me.
 He was the presence of God in doggy form.

 No one followed up with me to see how I was doing.
 No one offered me support after the move.
 It was as if my problem was solved in my “new life.”
 It’s like they said, “Jackie is out of the house.
 She’s settled.
 She’s over it.
 Now she’s good.”